mubashar-ds/mubashar-ds/README.md

 My thesis research focuses on lightweight and explainable deepfake speech detection using audio representations and deep learning.

-I have **submitted a first-author research paper to IEEE Signal Processing Letters (IEEE SPL)** based on this thesis work and am continuing additional experiments and analysis toward the final thesis version.
+I have **submitted a first-author research paper to IEEE Signal Processing Letters (IEEE SPL)** based on this thesis work.

 ------------------------------------------------------------------------